 The best superyacht fireplaces

 Fireplaces on superyachts are a technical challenge, but when properly designed they can provide a stunning centrepiece for the saloon, instantly warming the atmosphere on board.
-We round up the very best yachts with fireplaces, starting with the classic 1930s cruiser Avocette III...
+To get into the festive spirit as the weather gets colder, BOAT rounds up the very best yachts with fireplaces, starting with the golden-hulled Stefania...

 Spirit Of The C's